 If a piece of equipment checks all the other boxes, yet is not convenient and effective for practical use, it is unlikely to succeed.

-End user focus is one area where Labconco excels, often bringing in outside experts and talking to scientists in the field when it comes to conceptualizing and ultimately designing laboratory equipment.
+Focusing on your needs is one area where Labconco excels, often bringing in outside experts and talking to scientists in the field when it comes to conceptualizing and ultimately designing laboratory equipment.

 That was their formula for designing the latest in the forensic lineup—the CApture™ BT Fuming Chamber—and the addition brought versatility to the forensic line (which also includes powder stations and a variety of evidence drying cabinets).